Manny Fernandez (American football)

-Manuel Jose Fernandez (born July 3, 1946) is a retired American football player who played eight seasons for the Miami Dolphins of the National Football League.
+Manuel Jose Fernandez (born July 3, 1946) is an American former professional football player who was a defensive lineman for eight seasons with the Miami Dolphins of the National Football League (NFL).
+He played college football for the Utah Utes.
 He played in three consecutive Super Bowls for the Dolphins in the 1971, 1972, and 1973 seasons.

-High school career
+Early life

 At San Lorenzo High School in San Lorenzo, California, he played football, wrestled, and threw the discus.

 College career

 Fernandez attended Chabot Junior College before enrolling at Utah under head coach Mike Giddings.
 Fernandez wore number 65 at Utah and was a three-year letterman.

 Fernandez went undrafted and signed with the Dolphins.

-NFL career
+Professional career

 Fernandez was a strong contender for MVP of Super Bowl VII.
 Wrote Nick Buoniconti, "It was the game of his life–in fact, it was the most dominant game by a defensive lineman in the history of the game, and he would never be given much credit for it.
 They should have given out two game balls and made Manny Fernandez the co-MVP with Jake Scott."
 Larry Csonka also said he thought Fernandez should have been the MVP.
 The MVP was selected by Dick Schaap, the editor of Sport magazine.
 Schaap admitted later that he had been out late the previous night, struggled to watch the defense-dominated game, and was not aware that Fernandez had 17 tackles.
-Fernandez also recorded a sack against the Washington Redskins' QB Billy Kilmer.
+Fernandez also recorded a sack against the Washington Redskins' quarterback Billy Kilmer.

 "Winning the car never entered my mind until I heard that Jake won it," Fernandez said in the January 1974 issue of Sport magazine.
 "I was happy for Jake, he played a helluva game for a guy who was healthy but he had two bad shoulders."

 The following year, Fernandez recorded 5 tackles and 1 sack in Super Bowl VIII against the Minnesota Vikings.
 Two years earlier, Fernandez recorded 6 tackles, 1 sack and recovered a fumble in the Dolphins loss to the Dallas Cowboys.
 In his three Super Bowls Fernandez recorded three sacks and 28 tackles.

 For his career Fernandez had 35 career sacks, a high number for a nose tackle, with a career high of 8 in 1971, which led the Dolphins.
 In Dolphin history only one nose tackle (Bob Baumhower: 39.5) recorded more sacks.
 Fernandez recorded 5.5 sacks in post-season play which is currently 3rd in Dolphins history behind defensive ends Kim Bokamper (8) and Trace Armstrong (6).